Kalberhe/DSC80_FINAL_PROJECT/index.md

 So we asked:

- "Is securing the first tower associated with a higher chance of winning?"
+ >"Is securing the first tower associated with a higher chance of winning?"

-This wasn't just a hunch — we ran a proper hypothesis test to find out.
+This wasn't just a hunch, we ran a proper hypothesis test to find out.

 The Setup
 We used a permutation test to compare the win rates of teams who did vs. did not get the first tower.

     Null Hypothesis (H₀): Getting first tower has no effect on winning.

     Alternative (H₁): Teams that get first tower have a higher win rate.

 We shuffled the firstTower labels across the dataset and recalculated the win rate difference 1,000 times to simulate the null world.